Sugar is an integral part of diets and lives. When consumed in moderation, sugar can provide some of life's great pleasures.

 How is Fairtrade making things better?

 Unlike for many other products, there is no Fairtrade Minimum Price for sugar.
 A stakeholder review of the sugar standards in 2009 highlighted the complexities of price setting in the sugar sector – a sector that is characterised by structural differences in sugar supply chains, government-set prices and distortions caused by international trade regimes.
 The conclusion was that it would be more effective for sugar prices to be negotiated between producers and traders rather than through the minimum price mechanism.
 The main economic provision of Fairtrade Sugar Standards is the Fairtrade Premium of $60 per tonne of sugar ($80 per tonne for certified organic sugar) in addition to the negotiated price.
-In 2012-13, sugar farmers received approximately £7 million in Premium income.
-Around 25 per cent was used to improve facilities and infrastructure for production, processing and crop storage, while 23 per cent was used to make direct payments to farmers, and 18 per cent used for other farmer services including provision of tools and inputs, farmer training and implementation of good agricultural practices.
+In 2013-14, sugar farmers received approximately £7.8 million in Premium income.
+More than 50 per cent was invested in the running and improvement of their producer organisations, while 25 per cent was used to make direct payments to farmers, and 16 per cent used for other farmer services including provision of tools and inputs, farmer training and implementation of good agricultural practices.

 In Belize, which supplies most of the UK’s Fairtrade sugar, the impact has been transformational.
 Fairtrade Standards have ensured that the farmer’s association functions democratically and represents it 5,400 members.
 Investments of the Premium in a Quality Improvement Programme and integrated pest management have boosted productivity by 21 per cent, resulting in a 30 per cent increase in farmers' cane revenue.
 Watch this video for a preview of Fairtrade’s impact in Belize.